funnyflowerpot/info-b/README.md

 # info-b

-Agenda: Problem Set 09           100 %
+Agenda: Problem Set 10           73 %

-- 9.1 Standard-Serialisierung    100 %
+- 10.1 Monitors and Locks    	 95 %
-  - review by pwicke
+  - needs review

-- 9.2 Spezielle Serialisierung   100 %
+- 10.2 AntRace   				 95 %
-  - review by sriegl
+  - needs review by sriegl

-- 9.3 Threads und Ströme         100 %
-  - complete docs
-  - review by pwicke

-- 9.4 Spezielle Threads          100 %
+- 10.3 Concurrent SearchLine      5 %
-  - to be done
-  - (review by pwicke (not yet))
+  - Put in the short outline

+- 10.4 Questions	            (100 %)
+  - Business as usual